mozilla/REALISE-Performance/data_annotation_platform/docs/DEPLOYMENT.md

 1. Start the traefik container using ``docker-compose up``.
 If there are no errors, stop it using Ctrl-C and restart it using ``docker-compose up -d``.

-## AnnotateChange
+## Perf Annotation Changer

 Most of the configuration of the app is provided through environment variables, that are encoded in an environment file.
 An example of such a file is included in the Github repository.

 1. Create a directory ``/home/deploy/production/annotatechange/``
-1. Clone the AnnotateChange repo to this directory and switch to it:
+1. Clone the Perf Annotation Changer repo to this directory and switch to it:
    ```
    $ git clone https://github.com/alan-turing-institute/AnnotateChange /home/deploy/production/annotatechange
    $ cd /home/deploy/production/annotatechange/